ufocourier/ufocourier-website-pre/blog/2021-09-09-Startupnight/index.md

 The Startupnight turned out to be a great event for me to meet investors, but especially emerging startups.

-I was especially interested in potential future partners like [Cito](https://www.cito.ai/) and [driveMybox](https://en.drivemybox.de/).
-In any case, it was a pleasure to hear about their ideas.

 I'm already looking forward to next year, when UfoCourier will be in the spotlight 🚀